1. Home

 Heading back to the Canvas and the Area Mappings, each have a ‘Settings’ button.
 Clicking on this opens up a new window with a range of options on how Importacular show handle importing that whole area.
 Most Area Setting are pre-set to ensure that existing areas in RE are not overwritten, but we highly encourage you to look at and consider the options available.

 Unlike Field Update Conditions and Manipulations, Area Settings are a lot more tailored to each specific Area Mapping and as such vary from area to area.
+However, most contain a feature to select options to match on and give instructions on what to do when a matched Area is found.
+There are also Area-level Conditional Update settings that allows you add/not add the area based on the status/value of a field from the data source.

 When ready, click on ‘Next’ at the bottom, right-hand side of the screen, underneath the Canvas.